 2. Involves Positive Reinforcement: Rewards the dog’s good behavior.
 When the dog stops barking for a certain amount of time, a treat will be automatically distributed by the Guardian.

-4. Trigger Nullifying: PAWLS would allow the user to open and close doors and blinds, shut off lights, and decrease the sensory load on anxious, fearful, or aggressive dogs from their phone or compatible device.
-Can sense outside noise and play calming music to mask the auditory stimulus and to accommodate for instances when the stimulus is visual, the dog’s view will also be blocked off by automatically drawn curtains.
+4. Trigger Nullifying: Can sense outside noise and play calming music to mask the auditory stimulus and to accommodate for instances when the stimulus is visual, the dog’s view will also be blocked off by automatically drawn curtains.

-5. Behavior Change: As the dog’s barking frequency decreases, over a period of time the Dog House responses such as calming white noise playing and closing of blinds will also “weaken.”
-For example, the noise will be played quieter to not completely mask the auditory stimulus, lights will be dimmed not shut off, and the blinds will not completely block off view.
+5. Behavior Change: As the dog’s barking frequency decreases, over a period of time the PAWLS responses such as calming white noise playing and closing of blinds will also “weaken.”

 6. Well-being: The comfort of the dog is our highest priority.
 PAWLS does not confine the dog to a small space and rather allows the dog the freedom to roam throughout the house.